Pre-emergent – When To Apply

 Many garden tasks can be done almost any time.
 I’ve transplanted shrubs in July and in December and had success.
-I fertilize my St. Augustine lawn three times a year but I don’t do it on exact, specific dates.
+I fertilize my St. Augustine lawn two times a year but I don’t do it on exact, specific dates.

 A pre-emergent is a chemical that prevents seeds from germinating.
 If you wait until after they sprout, the pre-emergent doesn’t work.

-Therefore, it’s important to know when winter weeds (chickweed, henbit, annual bluegrass) sprout and when summer weeds (crabgrass, etc) germinate.
+Therefore, it’s important to know when winter weeds (chickweed, henbit, annual bluegrass) sprout and when summer weeds (crabgrass, goosegrass, etc) germinate.

 Here’s all you need to know for the metro Atlanta area: